TimePassing

 "Everything was different after that."

 Success and failure seem every bit as mercurial as time, for the mere passage of time seems capable of utterly changing either's nature.
-An apparent failure can become a clear Success when seen through the long-ish shadow of additional experience.
-Events which seemed clear Successes in the moment they occurred can erode themselves into even clearer failures later.
+An apparent failure can become an evident Success when seen through the long-ish shadow of additional experience.
+Events that seemed apparent Successes in the moment they occurred can erode themselves into even more apparent failures later.
 TimePassing seems capable of utterly reversing almost any experience, of turning pretty much any event into its opposite.
 There's real wisdom in the advice to sit on or with a failure before wallowing in it, for The Gods, or somebody, remain capable of fiddling with events, reversing their nature.
-A stumble might enable a better rhythm to emerge a little later.
+A stumble might enable a better rhythm to emerge later.

-The contradiction didn't become obvious until I showed up at the theater for the soundcheck well before the audience entered.
-There I was, sitting on a high stool, preparing myself to sing my heart out to a very large room which would soon be filled by head-banging strangers.
+The contradiction didn't become obvious until I arrived at the theater for the soundcheck well before the audience entered.
+There I was, sitting on a high stool, preparing to sing my heart out to a vast room that would soon be filled by head-banging strangers.
 The band nearly brought the roof down when they warmed up.
 Their stage set included a faux brick wall which a bagpiper marched through for their finale.
-I felt certain that my agent had set me up for a difficult performance.
-I doubted that the audience attracted to that band would find much to appreciate in my performance.
+I felt confident my agent had set me up for a difficult performance.
+I doubted that the audience attracted to that band would find much to appreciate in my presence.

 The long drive home that night found failure as my passenger.
-Through the couple of hour journey, I carried on a dialogue with myself and my failure, realizing that the career in which I'd invested seven years would very likely end up being more like this if I proved as successful as I'd hoped.
+Through the couple of hour journey, I carried on a dialogue with myself and my failure, realizing that the career in which I'd invested seven years would end up being more like this if I proved as successful as I'd hoped.
 I would never control the contexts within which I performed, and even the perfect ones would hold an unpredictable audience.
 My whole existence had just that suddenly become extremely precarious.
-I knew in my heart by the end of that drive that I'd just have to find another profession if I hoped to survive.
+By the end of that drive, I knew in my heart that I'd have to find another profession if I hoped to survive.
 Sure enough, my agent called the following morning to praise me for my performance and to offer me another opening when Eric Clapton passed through town.
 I declined the offer.

 And that failure formed the foundation for much of what happened for me after that fateful evening.
-I can see now, from the perspective of fifty years later, that that concert might have been my most successful ever.
-The Muse insists that had I continued performing like that, the angst involved would have eventually killed me.
-I went on to, as I insisted then to insulate my tender ego, play a different shaped guitar.
+From the perspective of fifty years later, I can see now that that concert might have been my most successful ever.
+The Muse insists that the angst would have eventually killed me if I’d continued performing like that.
+Instead, I went on to, as I insisted then to insulate my tender ego, play a differently shaped guitar.
 I engaged with the familiar passion whatever I did after that, for being a single acoustical artist had taught me something about projection and Success.
 It taught me how to embody my passion, probably the key to whatever subsequent Success I ever experienced.
 TimePassing turned that fateful evening into one of my signature Successes.
 Everything was different after that.

 ©2023 by David A. Schmaltz - all rights reserved